 The Chemists Celebrate Earth Day (CCED) 2013 Outreach Webinar featured the theme overview, a snapshot of how local sections are participating, and available resources for coordinators.
 Suggestions for promotion and utilizing public relations were provided as well as how to evaluate the success of the program and activities.

 - ACS/NSTA Web Seminar

-Join the National Science Teachers Association (NSTA) and ACS on Monday, April 1 as we explain the chemistry in the atmosphere and how our lives were improved by these discoveries.
+The National Science Teachers Association (NSTA) and ACS hosted a webinar on Monday, April 1.
+The chemistry in the atmosphere and how our lives are improved by discoveries was discussed.
 Find out how you can incorporate these chemical stories into your high school chemistry curriculum.
-Registration is required!